• Skip to main content

 What molasses is best for cookies and baking?

-I recommend using molasses labeled light, mild, or baking molasses because it contains the most sugar content, making it sweet and perfect for baking.
+I recommend using molasses labeled light, mild or unsulphured because it contains the most sugar content, making it sweet and perfect for baking.
+It's also not as bitter.
+Do not use blackstrap molasses because it has an intense, almost savory flavor that's not suitable for baking.

 Why are my cookies hard after baking?
 How to soften hard cookies?